Theodore is an autistic film geek lover who loves the art of film and is not ashamed of it.

 It's also an amazingly well-made movie.
 Oliver Stone filmed this with a scope aspect ratio of 2.39:1 with maxim width, and it shows because this movie feels cinematic.
 Stone put it to good use by using long camera takes to make the story more epic.
 He's clearly in control of this film.

-It's centrally more dynamic visually in its term of cinematography.
+It's centrally more dynamic visually in terms of cinematography.
 Robert Richardson ups his game in this movie.

 And how can you not forget about the legendary score by John Williams?